erhoward-github/njs-learning/README.md

-This repository contains exercises for learning NodeJS.
+This repository contains exercises for learning NodeJS and Git.